nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a input is expected only once in the command but you specified it multiple times, only the last occurrence of the input will be taken.<br>
+* If an input is expected only once in the command, but you specified it multiple times, only the last occurrence of the input will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.